The discovery of the Higgs boson has become a major scientific achievement of the year 2012, according to the journal Science.

-Discovery of the Higgs boson, deciphering of the Denisovans genome, Curiosity landing on Mars and artificial limbs controlled by the brain signals are in the list of major scientific breakthroughs of 2012, published in the journal Science.
+The discovery of the Higgs boson, deciphering of the Denisovans genome, Curiosity landing on Mars, and artificial limbs controlled by the brain signals are on the list of major scientific breakthroughs of 2012, published in the journal Science.

 The first position of the rating is occupied by the discovery of the Higgs boson, which will help complete building the architecture of the standard physical model.
 In their search for ‘God particle’, scientists went on to build the Large Hadron Collider, which costs $ 5 billion.
 The project involved researchers from more than 100 countries.

 In July, it was reported that two separate research teams working at the Large Hadron Collider (LHC) discovered a new particle, which was exactly where the Higgs boson, known as the “God particle”, was expected to be.